-How to Report on 988:

-America's Suicide Prevention and Mental Health Crisis Lifeline
+How to Report on the 988 Suicide and Crisis Lifeline

-In July of 2022, our country enters a new era of crisis services as the National Suicide Hotline Designation Act of 2020 is implemented nationwide.
-This officially ushers in 988 as the easy to remember three-digit dialing, texting, and chat code for anyone experiencing a suicidal or mental health crisis and will connect users with the existing National Suicide Prevention Lifeline network of crisis call centers.
+In July of 2022, our country entered a new era of crisis services as the National Suicide Hotline Designation Act of 2020 was implemented nationwide.
+This officially ushered in 988 as the easy to remember three-digit dialing, texting, and chat code for anyone experiencing a suicidal or mental health crisis and connects users with the existing National Suicide Prevention Lifeline network of crisis call centers.